10 daysActivity Level

 Taste Delectable Japanese Cuisine

-Don’t hold back during any meal during this family vacation, from freshly rolled sushi to freshly made noodles served on a slide!
+Don’t hold back during any meal during this family vacation, from perfectly rolled sushi to freshly made noodles served on a slide!

 Tour Tokyo’s Old Quarter

 Tour Tokyo’s Harajuku Area

 We’ll venture to Japan’s uber-trendy Harajuku, the hub of youth culture in the country.
 We’ll explore just off the bustling streets to a quiet wooded area, visiting the peaceful Meiji Shrine, dedicated to Japan’s first modern emperor, Emperor Meiji.

 Ride a Bullet Train to Osaka

 Take a bullet train to Osaka, known as the country’s commercial center.
 But don’t let the neon lights fool you: it’s legendary for its good food.
 In fact, the term “kuidaore” or “eat till you drop” is heard so often here, it’s practically the city’s motto!

 Visit Osaka Castle

 Osaka Castle, a 16th-century castle originally constructed in 1583 by warrior, general, samurai and politician Toyotomi Hideyoshi is a modern-day symbol of Japanese history, we’ll get a chance try on a samurai-style helmet or kimono to take some fun photos!